liffiton/ATLeS/docs/setup.md

 Exit the configuration software and reboot.

+After rebooting the box, there is one more step to register the box on the server.
+From the server, run:

+    ATLeS/install/setup_box.sh [box hostname]

+You will need to provide a password to log in to the box (default: fishypi), and it will then setup the box to run the `atles_remote.py` software at boot.

-After rebooting, if a box is connected to the same network as the server, the box should appear in the web interface automatically.
+Now, if the box is connected to the same network as the server, the box should appear in the web interface automatically.